PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 ### Inheritance example

-In MARVIN's world you may want to extend an existing entity.
+In MORYX's world you may want to extend an existing entity.
 This chapter describes how you can inherit from an existing context and its entities.
 We will use `Table per Concrete class` to achieve inheritance.
 We assume that the inherited data context is part of a new project but the "old" project is referenced to it.

 Create a new `Model` project and add the following classes to the project: